US says using Huawei 5G would be ‘madness’ for UK

-US government representations have once again urged the UK not to work with Huawei on the nation's 5G network.
+US government representatives have once again urged the UK not to work with Huawei on the nation's 5G network.

 On Monday, a US delegation led by US Deputy National Security Adviser Matt Pottinger presented the UK with new evidence of the security risks posed by Chinese technology firm Huawei.